SynsmyrF2001/SynsmyrF2001/README.md

 🔛🔝 **Passionate About:** Building scalable, impactful solutions, and implementing them from concept to deployment with teams.

-🏋🏾‍♂️ **Strengths:** Problem-solving, adaptablity, teamwork, customer-first mindset.
+🏋🏾‍♂️ **Strengths:** Problem-solving, adaptablity, team catalyst, solution-oriented mindset.

 🏊🏾‍♂️ **Fun fact:** Outside of coding, I'm a swim coach and the AV/technical director at my local church with a profound grace and love to teach and learn new skills!